 - Permanent nerve damage

-Chiropractic Care is the Most Effective Treatment for the Majority of Sciatic Conditions
+for the Majority of Sciatica Conditions

 The chiropractic approach to sciatica is to find the source of the pain and correct the problem.
 Then the body can heal naturally without drugs or surgery.
 Sciatica can often be eliminated with the restoration of normal spinal function through chiropractic care